AyrA/CommandoCheatTool/docs/Levels.md

 On top of the first hill right after your support character stops moving is a hidden hole in the ground.
 The hole is to the right of the barbed wire.
-Inside of the secret seems to be another sectret at the bottom right wall.
+Inside of the secret seems to be another secret through the bottom right wall, however, it just leads to a dead end.
 Be careful.
 This secret apears to not have been properly finished and is almost impossible to leave again due to faulty ceiling placements in the hill section.
+The jetpack makes exiting a little bit easier.

 ## level 17: Ice